 Foxygen was a good time.
 They have fun on stage, and they are kind of goofballs.
 Their music is super vintage inspired, to the point where if you told someone their record came out in 1974, they would probably believe you.

 Conor Oberst – the only set I cared about getting a good seat for this entire weekend.
 I have been waiting to see him for 10+ years – I was READY.
 I used up the rest of my Bourbon Lodge tickets and got there 45 minutes early to secure my spot.
 About fifty other people had the same idea and were camping out by the front gate.
-As I sat and waited, I listened to everyone sharing their stories about how Conor’s music affected their lives.
+As I sat and waited, I listened to everyone telling their stories about how Conor’s music effected their lives.
 I ended up getting a spot in the third row.
 I consider it a good seat when you can make eye contact with the artist, which I did.
 At least I think I did – he was in sunglasses the whole time, but that just made it easier to imagine he was looking at me the whole time.
-I made it through about three-quarters of his set without crying, but when played Poison Oak, I lost it.
+I wasn’t sure if I was gonna cry or not, but I knew it was a possibility, and I sure did!
+I made it through about three-quarters of his set, but when played Poison Oak, I lost it.
 It was emotional seeing one of my favorite artists (who I consider to be one of the best songwriters of our generation) live, playing such an emotional song.
 It was a show I will never forget.

 I found PJ Harvey how I found all good music growing up – through Rory Gilmore.
 I borrowed one of her CD’s from the library, and I fell in love with her music, her aesthetic, her entire persona.
 As a musician, I also appreciate her musicality.
 She’s not just a singer and a songwriter, she plays piano, guitar, saxophone, autoharp, and just about everything else it seems like.
 She sounded beautiful live – such a pure voice, and a natural stage presence.